Plan your trip

 Georgia Goodie artwork, Rupanyup

-As a side project of the Silo Art Trail, Melbourne street artist Georgia Goodie painted two murals in Rupanyup, each one depicting fire fighters.
-The first mural is at a house in Dyer Street that was damaged by fire in September 2016, while the other adorns the town’s old shire office building.
+As a side project of the Silo Art Trail, Melbourne street artist Georgia Goodie painted a mural in Rupanyup, depicting a fire fighter.
+The mural adorns the town’s old shire office building.

 Old shire office building, 59 Cromie Street, Rupanyup